Homemade Pizza with the Perfect Crust and Pepperoni Cups

 For a thinner crust pizza you may have to use the oven's broiler function to finish the top of the pizza if needed standing at the oven the entire time to ensure it doesn't burn.
 For the thicker crust, which takes longer to bake, I've not found I need to do this.

-Remove from the oven with the metal pizza peel transferring onto a wooden cutting board or back onto the wooden peel for slicing.
+Remove from the oven with the metal pizza peel transferring onto a wire rack.
+The rack doesn't trap moisture below the crust.
+If you move directly to a cutting board, the crust will become moist.
+When the pizza has cooled for 10 minutes, move to a wooden cutting board or back onto the wooden peel for slicing.
 Use the pizza knife in a rocking motion to cleanly cut the pizza into pieces.
-Let cool for 15 minutes before serving.

 Comments